Andreyspl/Amazon-1st-page-scrapping/README.md

 1. Clone the repository to your local computer.
 2. Navigate to the project directory in the terminal.
 3. Make sure you have NodeJs on your pc (it's necessary), then install the project dependencies with the command `npm install`.
-4. Start the server with the command `npm start`.
+4. Start the server with the command `node app.js`.
 5. Open a web browser and navigate to `http://localhost:3000` to see the application in action.

 ## Note